aporeto-inc/gaia/doc/documentation.md

 ##### `DELETE /cloudnetworkinterfaces/:id`

-Deletes the networkinterface with the given ID.
+Deletes the network interface with the given ID.

 Parameters: